kdahlquist/GRNmap/README.md

 #### Installing and Running the GRNmap Executable

 1. Download the latest version of the GRNmap executable as a zipped archive from the [Download page](http://kdahlquist.github.io/GRNmap/downloads.html) and extract.
-2. The MATLAB Compiler Runtime (MCR) library is needed to run the GRNmap stand-alone executable.
+2. The MATLAB Compiler Runtime (MCR) library version 8.4 is needed to run the GRNmap stand-alone executable.
 If you are running GRNmap for the first time, you will need to install MCR.
  * The MCR installer is packaged in the zipped archive.
-Alternately, you can download the latest version at http://www.mathworks.com/products/compiler/mcr/index.html.
+Alternately, you can download version 8.4 at http://www.mathworks.com/products/compiler/mcr/index.html.
  * Double-click on the file "MyAppInstaller_mcr.exe" and follow the instructions to install.  _Note that you will need Administrator privileges to install MCR._
 3. Double-click on "GRNmap.exe" to run GRNmap.
 4. When prompted by the Open dialog, select an input Excel workbook.
 Demo files are found in the "data_samples" folder packaged with the zipped archive.